Canon M200 vs Sony RX0 II

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 10m).

 - More heavily discounted: Has been on the market for longer (launched in March 2019).

-If the count of relative strengths (bullet points above) is taken as a measure, the M200 is the clear winner of the match-up (13 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M200 emerges as the winner of the contest (13 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M200 and the Sony RX0 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.